 American Psychological Association.
 (2010).
-Publication manual of the American Psychological Association (6th ed.).
-Washington, D.C.: American Psychological Association.
+Publication manual of the American Psychological Association (7th ed.). https://doi.org/10.1037/0000165-000

 Forni, P. M. (2002).
 Choosing civility: The twenty-five rules of considerate conduct.
-St. Martin's Press: New York, NY.
+St. Martin's Press.

-IMPORTANT: A Laptop, tablets or smart phone with word processor is required for every class during the semester.
+IMPORTANT: A Laptop, tablet or smart phone with a word processor is required for every class during the semester.
+If you do not have any of these equipments, inform the instructor to make arrangements.

-Other required readings for each week/unit will be available in the corresponding folder on Brightspace.
+Other required readings or digital materials for each week/unit will be available in the corresponding weekly folder in Brightspace (D2L).

-Class Organization: Team-based Learning
+Teaching Philosophy: Team-based Learning

-Much of what students learn in the classroom is through two sources: the level of effort contributed by the individual, and the learning community that is created through the shared ownership and contributions of the collective whole.
+Much of what students learn in the classroom is through: the level of effort contributed by the individual (engagement), and the learning community that is created through shared ownership and contributions of the collective.
 This means that we come prepared to join in the classroom learning experience by having our readings and other work completed.
 We also take responsibility for completing assignments in a competent and timely manner.
 However, much more than this, it also means that we each take a shared responsibility for the growth and professional development of each of the individuals in our learning community.

 Grounded on this perspective, this class is facilitated according to several pillars of the Team-based Learning (TBL) approach.
-In team-based learning, students are assigned strategically to a permanent team, which participate in in-class discussions and application activities throughout the semester (Note: team meetings are not required outside of class time).
+In team-based learning, students are assigned strategically to a permanent team, which participate in discussions and application activities throughout the semester.
+(Note: team meetings might be necessary out of class time).
 TBL also encourages a mid-term and end of term course assessments as well as a self-examination and peer assessments.

-Teams of 5-6 members are formed strategically considering students' assets and liabilities in relation to the course content.
-The number of student assigned to a team in this course will depend on the total of students registered.
+Teams of 4-5 members are formed strategically considering students' assets and liabilities in relation to the course content.
+The number of students assigned to a team in this course will depend on the total of students registered.
 The team activities are designed to foster critical thinking and instructional engagement.
-The permanent team strategy creates a sense belongingness and connectedness within team peers.
+The permanent team strategy creates a sense of belongingness and connectedness within team peers.
 It also offers the opportunity to learn together by learning about and from each other throughout the semester.

-To guarantee an effective learning community each team member will assess their peers and complete a self-examination on their performance at mid-term up to date.
+To guarantee an effective learning community, each team member will assess their peers and complete a self-examination on their performance at mid-term up to date.
 Each team will also assess the development of the course at this time.
 The same assessment process will be repeated at the end of the semester.
-Further details on team-based learning will be shared the first day of class.
+Further details on team-based learning will be shared on the first day of class.